Solomon Passy

-Solomon Isaac Passy (Соломон Исак Паси; born 22 December 1956) is a Bulgarian scientist and public figure.
+Solomon Isaac Passy (Соломон Исак Паси; born 22 December 1956) is a Bulgarian scientist, statesman an diplomate.
+As Foreign Minister, he was part of the negotiating team that successfully negotiated & signed Bulgaria’s memberships to NATO and EU.
+He also served as OSCE Chairman-in-Office, UN Security Council Chairman.

+In August 1990, as an MP, he launched the initiative and was the first to come up with the idea for Bulgaria’s accession to NATO (and subsequently to EU, Passy co-authored the bill concerning Bulgaria’s membership in the EU, adopted by the Grand National Assembly in December 1990).
+He and the Bulgarian Ministry of Foreign Affairs' cabinet at that time negotiated as Foreign Minister the EU Accession Treaty of Bulgaria and signed it on 25 April 2005.
+The Bulgarian Cyrillic alphabet was adopted as the third official EU alphabet.) along with the dissolution of the Warsaw Pact — the first on European territory documented official appeal in that regard.
+Solomon founded the Atlantic Club as NGO arm to secure these goals.
+He further served on as Chairman of the Parliamentary Committees on Defence, Foreign Affairs and Security and was chair of the Transparency & Accountability committee of OSCE PA (2006-2009).

+Founder of Epix.ai, later sold his shares.

 According to Alpha Research, he is the most recognized Bulgarian of Jewish descent.

-He served as Bulgaria’s Minister of Foreign Affairs (2001–2005) in the government of King Simeon II, where he played a leading role in Bulgaria’s accession to NATO and the European Union.
-Passy is a signatory to Bulgaria’s democratic Constitution (1991) and the accession treaties of both NATO and the EU.
-He chaired the Parliamentary Committees on Foreign Affairs and Defense, served as Chairman-in-Office of the Organization for Security and Co-operation in Europe (OSCE) in 2004, and twice presided over the United Nations Security Council.
+He served as Bulgaria’s Minister of Foreign Affairs (2001–2005) in the government of Симеон Сакскобургготски.
+The Ministry of Foreign Affairs under his leadership negotiated and signed the memberships of Bulgaria in both NATO and EU(2004-2005).
+He chaired the Parliamentary Committees on Foreign Affairs and Defense, served as Chairman-in-Office of the Organization for Security and Co-operation in Europe (OSCE) in 2004, and presided over the United Nations Security Council in 2002 and 2003.

-In 1991, he founded the Atlantic Club of Bulgaria – the first pro-NATO NGO in the former Eastern Bloc.
+In 1990, he launched the Atlantic Club of Bulgaria – the only pro-NATO organisation ever operating on Warsaw Pact territory.
 He was officially nominated by Bulgaria as a candidate for NATO Secretary General, becoming the first Bulgarian and one of the first Eastern Europeans to be considered for the post.

-He is also known for his contributions to scientific research in mathematical logic, his advocacy for universal mobile phone chargers (adopted by the EU in 2011), and his involvement in organizing Antarctic expeditions in the 1990s, with Mount Passy in Livingston Island named in his honor.
+He is also known for his contributions to scientific research in mathematical logic, his advocacy for universal mobile phone chargers (adopted by the EU in 2011), and his involvement in organizing Antarctic expeditions in the 1990s, with Passy Peak in Livingston Island named in his honor and Atlantic Club Ridge.

+Solomon Passy and Gergana Passy are recognized as initiators of the idea for a universal mobile phone charger in the European Union, launched through advocacy by the Atlantic Club of Bulgaria and the Atlantic Digital Network in 2008.
+Their initiative contributed to the EU-wide standardization process adopted by the European Commission and European Parliament, aiming to reduce electronic waste, carbon emissions, and improve technological interoperability across Europe.